ssardina-agts/agtcity-sarl-mw/README.md

 	In the console of the server, you will see a URL link to the monitor.
 Click it to see the GUI interface of the game.

 2. Start the SARL Controller, either via ECLIPSE or through the CLI (see [general SARL instructions](https://bitbucket.org/snippets/ssardina/6eybMg)).
+See below under examples for how to run the examples built-in in this package.
 3. Start the MASSIM Simulation by just hitting *ENTER* in the Game Server console
 	* The web GUI should start displaying/monitoring the simulation.
 4. Enjoy!
 You should start seeing the agent reporting things in the console.